 For the first visit to the veterinarian, just make a round trip in the waiting room, so that your cat smells smells, sees a few animals without direct contact, hidden in the shelter behind the discrete openings of his carrying bag.
 A first approach without too much stimuli, or just a weighing will allow a habituation very smoothly.

-We recommend putting a towel in the bottom of the carrying bag, to make the bottom more comfortable and non-slip.
-Add over an absorbent pad, which will make it easier for you to clean up in case of a small stress-related accident, which will prevent your cat from having the uncomfortable feeling of being covered with stool or urine.
+We recommend that you put a terry towel in the bottom of the carrying bag, to make the bottom more comfortable and non-slippery.
+Add an absorbent pad on top, which will facilitate the cleaning task in the event of a small stress-related accident, which will prevent your cat from the unpleasant feeling of being covered with stool or urine.

 In case of bad experience, it is important to clean the entire transport bag and cover, to eliminate all the odors and pheromones of stress, otherwise it will panic each trip.

 By following our advice, your cat will be used to getting out of his comfort zone, and will be delighted to find a piece of his territory by going to take refuge in his transport case, even when he is not at home.